/

 interactions; fixed retrieval path.

-Learns from feedback; adapts via reinforcement learning (RLHF).
+Learns from feedback; adapts via reinforcement learning (RLHF), enabling intelligent process automation.

 Response accuracy and context